 It was hard work to carry our bikes up

 After all that work we sat down to eat.
-Yesterday we thought we had bought a huge amount of food.
-We didn't expect the climb to take this long, so now we started on our last bit of baguette with a drop of honey while we weren't even at the top yet.
+Yesterday we thought we had bought an enormous amount of food.
+We hadn't expected the climb to take this long, so we started our last bit of baguette with a few drops of honey while we weren't even at the top yet.

 The view from where we were eating.

 When we finished eating three remarkable 'hikers' passed by.
-It were two women wearing the same clothes.
-Each was wearing a tropical hat, a blouse in camo print, and khaki pants and shoes.
+They were two women wearing the same clothes.
+Each wore a tropical hat, a blouse in camo print, and khaki pants and shoes.
 The third hiker was a man with a camera.
 He was constantly filming the two ladies while giving directions.
 They were told to walk down the mountain hand in hand and never stop smiling.
-I think he was filming the introduction to 'In der gladde schnee, part 3'.
+I think he was filming the introduction to 'In der glatte schnee, part 3'.

 We still had 300 altimeters left to climb.
-The end was getting close and so was the end of the gravel road.
-On its highest point we took some more pictures, including a close-up of a mountain goat.
+The end of the climb was getting close, and so was the end of the gravel road.
+We took more photos at the highest point of the gravel road, including a close-up of a mountain goat.

 The mountain goat

 And even closer..